 Nevertheless, these studies often indicate what’s happening in the market.
 And it’s often a good idea to use them to get a rough idea about current trends.

-Here’s an overview of which programming, scripting and markup languages the 78,334 respondents to Stack Overflow’s 2018 survey were using:
+Here’s an overview of which programming, scripting and markup languages the 58,031 respondents to Stack Overflow’s 2022 survey use:

 Similarly, SQL is a database management language you must learn if you want to become a Back-End Web Developer.
 You’ll use SQL to store and manage data from users of your app or website.